collosic/xertimer/README.md

 <img align="right" width="150" src="./src/images/xertimer-image.png" />

-Application that allows you to customize timers for workouts.
-You are given an option to use a timer, no timer, or rest type.
+Exercise application that allows you to customize timers for workouts.
+You are given an option to use a timer, no timer (use repetitions), or rest type.

 - The timer type is for sets that require a custom, fixed, and mixed timer
 - The no timer type is for sets that use repetitions instead of a set timer